Earn up to 100,000 bonus points plus new perks with these Southwest credit card offers | CNN Underscored

 Click here to earn 100,000 bonus points with the Southwest Priority card.

-And if you have a small business, you can get the Southwest Premier Business card and only pay a $99 annual fee, or get the Southwest Performance Business card with all its perks and a higher $199 annual fee.
+Finally, if you have a small business, you can get the Southwest Premier Business card and only pay a $99 annual fee, or get the Southwest Performance Business card with all its perks and a higher $199 annual fee.
 The more-expensive business card probably only makes sense if you’ll be able to take advantage of all its Southwest benefits, like the upgraded boarding positions, Wi-Fi statement credits and point transfer fee credit.

 Is this the best time to get a Southwest credit card?